 Blue Cash Preferred® vs. Blue Cash Everyday® from American Express

-These American Express cash back cards offer similar benefits: the rewards categories are identical even though the earn rates are slightly lower (3 percent at U.S. grocery stores (up to $6,000 spent annually, then 1 percent) 2 percent at U.S. gas stations and 1 percent on all else), and the ancillary perks of being an American Express member are similar.
+These American Express cash back cards offer similar benefits: the rewards categories are identical even though the earn rates are slightly lower (3 percent at U.S. supermarkets (up to $6,000 spent annually, then 1 percent) 2 percent at U.S. gas stations and 1 percent on all else), and the ancillary perks of being an American Express member are similar.
 The decision between which of the two offers is right for you will boil down to how much you use your card.
 The Blue Cash Everyday® card does not have an annual fee, so if you spend less than $50 a week on your credit card the Blue Cash Everyday® makes more sense.
 Spending over $50 offsets the annual fee for the Blue Cash Preferred®, and the higher rewards rates will be more beneficial to you.